 The biodiversity of Wilsden, including local and nationally important sites as Identified in Figure 9, should be protected and enhanced.
 Wilsden Parish Council is committed to conserve and enhance biodiversity in the area with particular emphasis local Wildlife sites at Goitstock Woods and Cottingley Woods - Black Hills along with sites it owns or controls, in particular Bilberry Banks and the closed churchyard on Laneside.
-All development proposals should deliver biodiversity net gain in line with national planning policy and guidance.
-Where biodiversity net gain cannot be delivered on site, the Parish Council would be supportive of provision within the areas identified within this policy.
+All development proposals should deliver biodiversity net gain and if this cannot be delivered on-site it should be directed towards the above areas.